kbagoy/kb2024/_posts/2018-05-10-zafira-rajan-communications-strategist.md

 ---
 layout: post
+permalink: /zafira-rajan-communications-strategist/
-title: "Meet 6-Figure Communications Strategist Zafira Rajan"
+title: Meet 6-Figure Communications Strategist Zafira Rajan
-author: "kbagoy"
+description: Meet 6-figure freelancer Zafira Rajan, a copywriter, graphic designer & communications strategist in Vancouver, Canada with roots in Kenya & Sweden.
+When she's not writing copy, she's probably watering her growing collection of plants or curled up with a book and her Labrador husky, Mars.
-date: "2018-05-10"
+date: 2018-05-10 18:12:40 -0000
+last_modified_at: 2021-03-21 01:10:37 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2018/09/zafira.jpg
+  alt: Communications Strategist Zafira Rajan
 categories:
-  - "freelancing"
+- Freelancing
-  - "6ff-experts"
+- Six Figure Freelancers
 tags:
-  - "6ff-interview-series"
+- 6FF Interview Series
-  - "interviews"
+- interviews
-image: assets/images/zafira.jpg
 ---
 Want to learn how to how to make six figures as a freelancer?
-Meet the creative pros who've done it in the Six Figure Freelancers Expert Series!

-**This week we bring you an interview with Zafira Rajan, a communications strategist from Vancouver, Canada who specializes in working with high-impact brands.**
+Meet the creative pros who've done it in the Six Figure Freelancers Expert Series! **This week we bring you an interview with Zafira Rajan, a communications strategist from Vancouver, Canada who specializes in working with high-impact brands.**

 ### What makes Zafira a Six Figure Freelancer?

-"My business sets itself apart by offering three key services that most clients scramble to find several contractors for: **copywriting**, **graphic design** and **high-level communications strategy**.
-In order to bring a full project together, I'm able to seamlessly move between all these fields to deliver high-quality content for my clients, while being a single point of contact who can critically analyze every angle, execute and evaluate. _**As a result, the one thing my clients constantly tell me is this: "you make my life so much easier!**_""
+"My business sets itself apart by offering three key services that most clients scramble to find several contractors for: **copywriting** , **graphic design** and **high-level communications strategy**.
+In order to bring a full project together, I'm able to seamlessly move between all these fields to deliver high-quality content for my clients, while being a single point of contact who can critically analyze every angle, execute and evaluate.  _**As a result, the one thing my clients constantly tell me is this: "you make my life so much easier!**_ ""

 * * *

 ## Watch the Interview Here:

-<iframe src="https://www.youtube.com/embed/00DBv1p4-Lk" width="560" height="315" frameborder="0" allowfullscreen="allowfullscreen" data-mce-fragment="1"></iframe>

 * * *